Emerging Adult

 Improve victim outcomes by connecting victims to social services and increasing the likelihood of receiving restitution by 50%.

-Expand victim access to community services by engaging 60% of our victims our victim centered cases with a case manager.
+Expand victim access to community services by engaging 60% of our victim centered cases with a case manager.

 Eliminate the need for approximately 120 court hearings.